-- a.
+- 1. For each of the features described in Table 1 and Table 2, perform the following: - a.
 Configure the NVMe Host to issue a Get Features command with SEL field set to 000b indicating the specified FID value in CDW10 to the controller. - b.
 Configure the NVMe Host to issue a Set Features command indicating the specified FID value in CDW10 setting valid values for each feature.
 If any feature is indicated as not changeable by the controller, testing that FID is not applicable.
-If all FIDs are indicated as not changeable the test is not applicable.. - Configure the NVMe Host to issue a second Get Features command with SEL field set to 000b c. indicating the specified FID value in CDW10 to the controller.
+If all FIDs are indicated as not changeable the test is not applicable.. - c.
+Configure the NVMe Host to issue a second Get Features command with SEL field set to 000b indicating the specified FID value in CDW10 to the controller.